Revilo91/comfoclime_api/ComfoClimeAPI.md

 X = Unit
 Y = Subunit
 Z = Property
 For example querying /device/.../property/1/1/4 on a ComfoAir device returns the serial number of the device.
-You always receive data as byte array, bytes represented in decimal representation.
+You always receive data as byte array in decimal representation.
 Changing a value in the app will result in a PUT request to the property.

+The ./telemetry endpoint reads sensor values from the ComfoNet bus similiar to the PDO protocol.

 # ComfoClime Nodes